sellout/dredd/README.md

 ```

 The [test output](data/test-dredd.log) is just that from hedgehog-classes, but here you get all those property tests from a couple [small](test-lib/My/Test/Mod.hs) [modules](test-lib/My/Test/ModF.hs).

-### NOTE

-To test this package, it's necessary to do `cabal install && cabal test` because
-the tests require `lawmaster` to be installed.

 ## Caveats